Supporting Maths Calculations

 "It wasn't taught like that when I was at school..."

 These overviews aim to give parents an understanding of the strategies we teach children to enable them to tackle mathematical problems and questions in the four key areas of number (addition, subtraction, multiplication and division).
-Please note that strategies taught are suited to the individual child's ability, therefore there will often be an overlap across the key stages.
-If you would like more information or advice, please do not hesitate to contact your child's teacher.
-Please note, we also run a Maths Information Evening each Autumn term.

 Our maths curriculum at Weeke is enriched with a wide range of challenges, outdoor learning and opportunities for children to apply and develop their knowledge and understanding of key mathematical concepts.
 Rich tasks are embedded across our curriculum in EYFS and across both key stages; these open activities enable children to take their maths learning further and offer opportunities for teachers and children to ask questions and challenge thinking.